jgedarovich/chef-attribute-debug/README.md

 being set.

 #What it is
-a series of monkey patches __for omnibus chef version 11,16.0__ that get applied at the client.rb level that can  determine from where an attribute is being set.
+a series of monkey patches __for omnibus chef version 11.16.0__ that get applied at the client.rb level that can  determine from where an attribute is being set.
 By monkey patchincg all of the points in chef code that injest attributes and piggy backing on the existing attribute precedence system.

+ Basically it checks for the

 #What it isn't
 a knife plugin, chef handler, etc.